13 Dealing with Data

 13.2.3 Ordinal variables

-So far in our discussion of categorical data, it’s assumed to have no order.
+So far in our discussion of categorical data, the categories are assumed to have no order.
 But it’s quite common to have labels like “low”, “medium”, and “high”, or “very bad”, “bad”, “neutral”, “good”, “very good”, or simply are a few numbers, like ratings from 1 to 5.
 Ordinal data is categorical data that has a known ordering, but which still has arbitrary labels.
 Let us repeat that, ordinal data is categorical data.

 13.2.3.1 Ordinal features

 If you choose to treat an ordinal feature as categorical, you can ignore the ordering and do the same as you would with categorical data.
 This would allow for some nonlinearity since the category means will be whatever they need to be.
 There are some specific techniques to coding ordinal data for use in linear models, but they are not commonly used, and they generally aren’t going to help the model performance or interpreting the feature, so we do not recommend them.
-You could however use old-school effects coding that you would incorporate traditional ANOVA models, but again, you’d need a good reason to do so.
+You could however use old-school effects coding that you would incorporate traditional ANOVA models, but again, you’d need a good reason to do so5.

 The take home message for ordinal features is generally simple.
 Treat them as you would numeric features or non-ordered categorical features.
 Either is fine.